-Setting up a small or home office can be very expensive – but it doesn’t have to be.
+Small or home office design can be very expensive, but it doesn’t have to be.
 Office design on a budget is possible.
-An office furnished with cheap office furniture can be just as functional and attractive as a work space filled with top-of-the-line gear.
+An office furnished with cheap office furniture can be just as functional and attractive as a workspace filled with top-of-the-line gear.

 There are two rules to office design on a budget:

-- Spend the bulk of your office design budget where it will do you the most good.
+- Spend the bulk of your budget where it will do you the best.

 1) Office Desk

-Wrap around corner office desk units are nice in terms of office design, but can be pricey.
+Wrap around corner office desk units are excellent regarding office design but can be pricey.
 Look first at auctions, surplus stores or your local newspaper or online listings for office desks at a discount.
 The advantage is not just price, but often a larger usable work surface.

 Want an even cheaper option?
 Go to a resale/thrift outlet such as Habitat for Humanity (a registered charity) and pick up a used interior door.
 Refinish it if you like and prop it over two filing cabinets of the right height for you to sit and work comfortably.